Minneola, Kansas: Schools

 The community is served by Minneola USD 219 public school district.
 Minneola High School moved into a new building in 2006, complete with updated science labs and computer classes.
 Sports, band, and choir are offered.
 The school has about 80 students and 10 teachers.
 The school mascot is a Wildcat, and the school colors are purple and gold.

 The Minneola Wildcats won the Kansas State High School 8-Man football championship in 1980.

 The grade school offers all students the small size and individual attention.
 The end of the school year in mid-to-late May is frequently celebrated with a parade through downtown.
 The event, known as Community Day, has been in existence for several decades.

 Library

 Minneola possesses a modern library, which circulates approximately 14,000 books and offers computer access to patrons.

 Infrastructure

 The Minneola District Hospital is located in the city.

+The City of Minneola also manages the Minneola Swimming Pool.

 A volunteer fire department and the Clark County Sheriff's Department oversee public safety.
 In 2017 the city established a police department.

 Centennial Park features a stone shelter built in the 1940s by local farmers using local rock; it was renovated around the time of the town's 100th birthday in 1987, when a war memorial was installed.
 After being closed for several years, the 1969-era town swimming pool has been completely renovated and offers swimming lessons during the warm months.
 The civic center hosts regular meetings and is available for meetings and parties; its kitchen cooks for 130 seniors in the region each weekday.